-- 7. The type of underground injection control wells will be Class V, Group 4, "injection wells associated with an aquifer remediation project," as described in rule 62-528.300(1)(e)4 of the Florida Administrative Code.
-Under rule 62-528.630(2)(c), "Class V wells associated with aquifer remediation projects shall be authorized under the provisions of a remedial action plan . . . provided the construction, operation, and monitoring of this Chapter are met." - 8.
+5. The type of underground injection control wells will be Class V, Group 4, "injection wells associated with an aquifer remediation project," as described in rule 62-528.300(1)(e)4 of the Florida Administrative Code.
+Under rule 62-528.630(2)(c), "Class V wells associated with aquifer remediation projects shall be authorized under the provisions of a remedial action plan . .

+- . provided the construction, operation, and monitoring of this Chapter are met." - 6.
 The rule (62-522.300(2)(a)) from which this petition seeks a variance prohibits the Department from granting a zone of discharge for a discharge through an injection well to Class G-II ground water.
-Strict adherence to this rule would preclude the Department from granting approval for the use of the MEC's CleanOX® Process as a remedial technology. - 9.
+Strict adherence to this rule would preclude the Department from granting approval for the use of the Fenton Process for remediation. - 7.
 The applicable rules state in pertinent part: - 62-522.300(1) . . .
-[N]o installation shall directly or indirectly discharge into any ground water any contaminant that causes a violation in the ground water quality standards and criteria for the receiving ground water as established in Chapter 62-520, F.A.C., except within a zone of discharge established by permit or rule pursuant to this chapter. - 62-522.300(2) No zone of discharge shall be allowed under any of the following circumstances: (a) Discharges through wells or sinkholes that allow direct contact with Class G-I and Class G-II ground water principles of fairness because the use of the process is to remediate contaminated ground water.
-Remediation would improve the water quality, and to prohibit any exceedance of the chloride, iron, pH, sulfate, or total dissolved solids standards, all non-health-based standards, in such a small area of already contaminated ground water would create a substantial hardship.
+[N]o installation shall directly or indirectly discharge into any ground water any contaminant that causes a violation in the ground water quality standards and criteria for the receiving ground water as established in Chapter 62-520, F.A.C., except within a zone of discharge established by permit or rule pursuant to this chapter. - 62-522.300(2) No zone of discharge shall be allowed under any of the following circumstances: (a) Discharges through wells or sinkholes that allow direct contact with Class G-I and Class G-II ground water - 8.
+Eagle-Picher has stated in its petition that to apply the zone of discharge prohibition to its use of this remediation process would create a substantial hardship and would violate the principles of fairness because the use of the process is to remediate contaminated ground water.
+Remediation would improve the water quality, and to prohibit any exceedance of the iron, sulfate, total dissolved solids, or pH standards, all non-health-based standards, in such a small area of already contaminated ground water would create a substantial hardship.
 Clean up would be more costly and would take longer.
 This small and temporary exceedance is not the usual occurrence, nor are most dischargers involved in the remediation of contaminated ground water.
-By allowing the use of the CleanOX® Process, the clean-up of the contaminated ground water will be accelerated and returned to a usable condition.
-In addition, the use of the CleanOX® Process has been tentatively approved by the Department's Bureau of Waste Cleanup as being a sound environmental solution to the contamination, so long as MEC is able to obtain a variance.
-Lastly, other similar in-situ processes have been granted variances, and not to allow this process to be used would violate the principles of fairness.
+By allowing the use of the Fenton Process, the clean-up of the contaminated ground water will be accelerated and returned to a usable condition.
+In addition, the use of the Fenton Process has been tentatively approved by the Department's Bureau of Waste Cleanup as being a sound environmental solution to the contamination, so long as Eagle-Picher is able to obtain a variance.
+Lastly, other uses of this and similar in-situ processes have been granted variances, and not to allow Eagle-Picher to use this process under the same constraints placed on other petitioners in variances would violate the principles of fairness.